acatone-git/TSP-MVM/README.md

   - If you wish to change the default cover art, simply copy / replace the default cover in the folder
 - Run "TSP-MVM.bat" & follow the on-screen instructions
   - **The "Final Cleanup" will delete everything in the folder except for the MP4 files**
-- Create a "Music" folder on the TSP & copy the newly converted albums into it
+- Create a "Music" folder on the TSP & copy all converted albums into it
 - Open the Media Player on the TSP & Enjoy Your Music!

 # Credits & Thanks